-Tom works at Bruegel as a Future of Work and Inclusive Growth Consultant.
+Tom worked at Bruegel as a Future of Work and Inclusive Growth Consultant until May 2023.
 He obtained his BSc in Business Engineering and his MSc in Applied Economics from KU Leuven.
 He wrote his master’s thesis in the field of innovation economics.

 At Bruegel, he mainly works on the Future of Work and Inclusive Growth project.
 He researches the twin transition, the digital economy and labour market inequality.